AninditaBasu/indica/topics/api_rv.md

 ...
 ```

+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/poetcategories`

 Returns the counts of hymns by the categories, separately, of all the poets in the Rig Veda.
+This endpoint does not take any path parameters.

 ```
 ...